 The Best Books I Read in 2025

-I used to be an avid reader, but in the last two years, I drifted away from it.
-I’m not entirely sure why, but I knew I wanted to get back into it.
-And I did, especially in the second half of the year.
-I read so many great books and didn’t run into many duds.
+I was once an avid reader.
+Over the last two years, though, I slowly drifted away from the hobby.
+I'm not sure why that happened, but I am sure I want to get back into it.
+And I have, especially in the second half of the year.
+I read so many great books and didnāt run into many duds.

 Once again, just like my video games and movies blogs, this is about the books I read in 2025, not necessarily the ones that came out this year.
-I rarely buy books the year they release because new books are so darn expensive compared to used books.
-Don’t tell future published author Josh that, though.
+I rarely buy books the year they come out because new books are so darn expensive compared to used books.
+Donāt tell future published author Josh that, though.

 How Good It is I Have No Fear of Dying

 We pick up where my Best Movies of 2025 blog left off.
 How Good It is I Have No Fear of Dying tells the firsthand account of a female Ukrainian officer fighting on the front line.
-It’s not common to find women fighters in Ukraine, but its not exactly rare, either.
+Itās not common to find women fighters in Ukraine, but itās not exactly rare, either.
 Most women in the Ukrainian military work in auxiliary roles, but like Lieutenant Yulia Mykytenko, there are some fighting in the trenches.

-We follow Yulia’s journey from the start of the full Russian invasion in February 2022 (though she reminds us that Russia’s invasion really began in 2014 with the Russian invasion of Crimea and the Donbas) through February 2024.
-She was near a lot of the action, from her initial deployment in 2015, getting married to another soldier, his death, leaving the army, the initial invasion in 2024 when she was a civilian, rejoining the army to defend Kyiv, holding the line during Russia’s retreat and reorganization, Ukraine’s failed 2023 counteroffensive, and the stalemate that ensued.
+We follow Yuliaās journey from the start of the full Russian invasion in February 2022 (though she reminds us that Russiaās invasion really began in 2014 with the Russian invasion of Crimea and the Donbas) through February 2024.
+She was near a lot of the action, from her initial deployment in 2015, getting married to another soldier, his death, leaving the army, the initial invasion in 2024 when she was a civilian, rejoining the army to defend Kyiv, holding the line during Russiaās retreat and reorganization, Ukraineās failed 2023 counteroffensive, and the stalemate that ensued.

 The book stops in February 2024, and a lot has happened since then on the battlefield.
 Russia has launched several more offensives that have largely been successful, now occupying 20% of Ukraine.
 Mykytenko is still fighting on the front line, though she ended a monthly war diary she wrote for The Irish Times in June 2025.

 Like 2000 Meters to Andriivka, this is a story that does not glorify war, instead showing the harsh realities of life on a battlefield.
 Of killing and dying.
-It’s not nearly as visceral, not being able to see it with our eyes, but we do get a deeper account of a single soldier’s story.
+Itās not nearly as visceral, not being able to see it with our eyes, but it provides a deeper account of a single soldierās story.
 Mykytenko is also more outspoken than anyone in that documentary, blaming Russia for the war, but also criticizing the United States and Europe for not doing enough and Ukrainian President Volodymyr Zelenskyy for not taking early warning signs in the lead up to the invasion seriously.

-Written by journalist Lara Marlowe, this is still Yulia’s story.
-Most of the book is about her time on the front line, though we do get some of her backstory and learn about her comrades.
-There’s talk of what its like to be a woman soldier, discussions about the Ukrainian men who have fled the country rather than fight, and so much pointless death and destruction.
+Written by journalist Lara Marlowe, this is still Yuliaās story.
+Most of the book is about her time on the front line, only occasionally diving into her life before the war, and the lives of her comrades.
+Thereās talk of what itās like to be a woman soldier, discussions about the Ukrainian men who have fled the country rather than fight, and so much pointless death and destruction.

 Underground

-I’ve heard of Haruki Murakami before, I remember when 1Q84 came out in 2011 and seeing it everywhere.
+Iāve heard of Haruki Murakami before.
+I remember when 1Q84 came out in 2011 and seeing it everywhere.
 That and Killing Commendatore a few years later.
-I’ve always heard about how he’s a great writer, except when it comes to sex scenes apparently, but I never ready any of his stuff until this year.
+Iāve always heard about how heās a great writer, except when it comes to sex scenes.
+Yet Iāve never read any of his stuff myself, until this year.
 And me being me, I started with two of his non-fictions books: What I Talk About When I Talk About Running and Underground.

 Underground tells the story of the 1995 Aum Shinrikyo sarin gas attack on the Tokyo subway, which is something I had never heard of before this.
-What I love so much about this book is that Murakami doesn’t tell it in a traditional way, he instead interviews people who were there that day – not just victims but also people who worked at the subway, friends and relatives of victims, and even members of the cult.
-The format is what makes it so good.
+What I love about this book is that Murakami doesnāt convey the story conventionally, he instead interviews people who were there that dayānot just victims but also people who worked at the subway, friends and relatives of victims, and even members of the cult.
 We rarely hear from Murakami, instead the book is a series of interviews laid out in a narrative.
-If you’ve seen the documentary They Shall Not Grow Old, it’s exactly like that.
+If youāve seen the documentary They Shall Not Grow Old, itās exactly like that.

-Reading these firsthand accounts, and from victims families, is harrowing.
+Reading these firsthand accounts, and from victimsā families, is harrowing.
 They all speak in a way that makes it very easy for you to put yourself there on the day of the attack.
-And seeing peoples stories connects, who never knew each other before the attack is… I don’t know what the word for it is.
-Certainly not “heartwarming.”
-Maybe it creates some sense of a shared existence, of the breaking down of barriers between ourselves and lets us relate to one another better.
-Sure, let’s go with that.
+Seeing these stories connect, who never knew each other before the attack is⦠I donāt know what the word for it is.
+Certainly not āheartwarming.ā Maybe it creates some sense of a shared existence, of the breaking down of barriers between ourselves, and lets us relate to one another better.
+Sure, letās go with that.

-The edition I read is an updated one that includes interviews with Aum members, though no one directly involved in the attack.
-These are a fascinating read into the mind of people lured into a cult.
-Some recognize that Aum is indeed a cult, that they’ve done bad things, and that bad things happened to them as a result of being in a cult.
+I read an updated version which includes interviews with Aum members, though no one directly involved in the attack.
+These are a fascinating read into the minds of people lured into a cult.
+Some recognize that Aum is indeed a cult, that theyāve done bad things, and that bad things have happened to them because of being in a cult.
 But many of the members he talk to are still members, and even some of those that have left still respect their leader, Shoko Asahara.
-Murakami faced some pushback in Japan as some thought he was sympathizing with the cult members, but I think he does a good job of painting with broad strokes, of not painting these members who weren’t involved as evil monsters.
+Murakami faced some pushback in Japan as some thought he was sympathizing with the cult members, but I think he does a good job of painting with broad strokes, of not painting these members who werenāt involved as evil monsters.

 I find it endlessly fascinating to draw parallels between Aum and the Unification Church and their tight hold on Japanese politics to this day.
 But I digress.